UmutDuygu/umutduygu.github.io/_pages/cv.md

     •Conducted interviews with scholars Associate Professor Berat Haznedaroğlu from Boğaziçi University and Burak Avcı from Max Planck Institute for Marine Biology on the news story titled: ["The new pandemic?
 Glaciers are melting and ancient viruses are awakening."](https://www.hurriyet.com.tr/gundem/buzullar-ediyor-on-binlerce-yillik-virusler-uyaniyor-40531973) Which has been featured on the first page of the Hürriyet Newspaper (27 July 2017).

-   * Ernst&Young, Department of Tax&Audit, Intern-İstanbul, Turkey, 2017
+  * Ernst&Young, Department of Tax&Audit, Intern- İstanbul, Turkey, 2017

-   Participated in auditing processes of companies and contributed to tax calculation operations.
+   •Participated in auditing processes of companies and contributed to tax calculation operations.

 Community Involvement Projects
 ======
 * Exchange Mentor at Koç University

-    Responsible for the incoming exchange students from partner institutions.
+    •Responsible for the incoming exchange students from partner institutions.
 Assisted incoming exchange students on their adaptation process to Turkey by providing help on accommodation, transportation and communication.

   *Student Ambassador at Suna Kıraç Library

-    Strengthened the communication between students and the Suna Kıraç Libarary’s administrative team to enhance the library services provided to students.
+    •Strengthened the communication between students and the Suna Kıraç Libarary’s administrative team to enhance the library services provided to students.

 Skills
 ======